Skip to main content

 Existing

-Although physical education began to enter modern Thai education since the reign of King Rama V, "the people" were still not the ultimate focus.
-It can be seen that the sports fields or sports clubs built during that period were mainly limited to use by the upper class.
-Later, in the late period of the absolute monarchy, the idea of body-building and physical training began to become more of an activity to enhance masculinity in the early 1930s, with the establishment of private gyms or "physical training facilities" in 1930.
-However, the concept of physical education truly reached the majority of the people concretely only after the 1932 revolution, as part of the nationalism ideology of the People's Party.
-For example, the government of Phraya Phahol Phonphayuhasena (1933-1938) had a policy to create a new society through education to develop youth into "citizens in a constitutional system" with morality, intelligence, thoughts, and both physical and mental strength by promoting physical education.
-Similarly, the subsequent government during the era of Field Marshal Plaek Phibunsongkhram (1938-1944) emphasized nation-building through the strong and healthy bodies of citizens, through educational curricula, the transmission of values through modern art, as well as the construction of spaces for exercise and sports fields.
+Although physical education began to enter modern Thai education since the reign of King Rama V, ordinary people were not its ultimate focus.
+It can be seen that the sports fields or sports clubs built during that era were mainly limited to use by the upper class.
+Later, in the late period of the absolute monarchy, the idea of bodybuilding and physical training began to become more of an activity to enhance masculinity in the early 1930s, with the establishment of private gyms or "body management facilities" in 1930.
+However, the concept of physical education truly reached the majority of the people concretely only after the 1932 revolution, as part of the nationalist ideology of the People's Party.
+For example, the government of Phraya Phahonphonphayuhasena (1933-1938) had a policy to create a new society through education, including physical education, to develop youth into "citizens in a constitutional system" endowed with morality, intelligence, ideas, and both physical and mental strength.
+Similarly, the subsequent government of Field Marshal Plaek Phibunsongkhram (1938-1944) emphasized nation-building through the strong and healthy bodies of citizens, through educational curricula, the transmission of values through modern art, as well as the construction of sport stadiums and spaces for exercise.

 This stadium, which Thai people commonly refer to as "Supachalasai Stadium" or "National Stadium," underwent a major renovation in 2008 on its 70th anniversary.
-The renovation included a front porch decorated with a miniature model of the Grand Palace, and the front of the entrance portico designed to resemble Windsor Palace in the United Kingdom, linking to the palace of Prince Mahavajirunhis that once stood on the site (the royalists have always attacked the People's Party, saying they "demolished the palace to build a stadium").
-Similarly, in the following decades, there were attempts by the royalists to collect signatures to request changing the name of this stadium to "Prince Mahavajirunhis Stadium," in line with the trend of renaming places that had connections with the People's Party in the past to convey the meaning of the return of royalist ideas.
-Currently, the National Stadium (the name has not been changed yet) has a capacity of 19,793 seats.
+The renovation included a front porch decorated with a miniature model of the Grand Palace, and the front of the entrance portico designed to resemble Windsor Palace in the United Kingdom, linking to the palace of Prince Maha Vajirunhis that once stood on the site (royalists have from the start attacked the People's Party for "demolishing a palace to build a stadium").
+Similarly, in the following decades, there were attempts by royalists to collect signatures to request changing the name of this stadium to "Prince Maha Vajirunhis Stadium," in line with the trend of renaming places linked to the People's Party in order to reinstate royalist ideas.
+Currently, the National Stadium (the name has not been changed) has a capacity of 19,793 seats.
 In addition to being a stadium that has hosted national and international sports competitions according to its function, this venue has also been used for large-scale national events and ceremonies several times, such as the venue for Michael Jackson's Dangerous World Tour concert (1993), the papal mass during the official visit to Thailand by Pope Francis (2019), and most recently, the Blackpink World Tour concert (2023).

 Photographs